Michaela Baudyšová

 Michaela Baudyšová (born 16 January 1998 in Prague) is a Czech curler.
+She currently plays third on the Czech national women's curling team, skipped by Anna Kubešková.

 At the national level, she is a two-time Czech women's champion (2020, 2022) curler and a two-time Czech mixed champion (2018, 2019).

 Personal life

 As of 2021 she is a chemistry/chemical technologies student.
 Her sister, Alžběta Zelingrová, is also a curler.